ComedicChimera/chai-lang.dev/content/book/unit1/chapter2.md

     6.626e-34
     3E8

-however, their size is not constrained.
+However, their size is not constrained.

 Similarly, the following are all guaranteed to be some form of integer: